modish0161/modish0161/README.md

 - **Tailwind.css & Framer Motion**: Styling and animating web applications with modern CSS frameworks and animation libraries.

 ### **Blockchain & Web3**
-- **Ethereum & Polygon**: Deploying decentralized applications and smart contracts.
+- **Ethereum & Polygon**: Deploying decentralised applications and smart contracts.
 - **Smart Contracts**: Creating and managing contracts using Solidity and tools like Hardhat and Truffle.
-- **IPFS & Ethers.js**: Implementing decentralized storage solutions and Ethereum blockchain interaction.
+- **IPFS & Ethers.js**: Implementing decentralised storage solutions and Ethereum blockchain interaction.

 ### **Development Tools & Platforms**
 - **Vercel & AWS**: Hosting and managing web applications with a focus on performance and scalability.